nbbaier/open-url/README.md

 # Open URL

-Opens a selected URL in your default browser
+Raycast extension to open a selected URL in your default browser.